Information for users of QOF register and prevalence data

 It should also be noted that QOF prevalence rates use the whole practice population as their denominator, and in the case of diabetes do not exclude patients aged less than 17, even though the register itself is age limited.
 This has the effect of artificially lowering the prevalence rate, so that the prevalence rates for diabetes reported through the QOF are an underestimate of the true prevalence.
 The extent of the underestimate depends on the size of the practice population under 17 years.

-The QOF-reported prevalence of Diabetes Mellitus has increased from 3.5% at 14th February 2007 to 4.8% at 31st March 2014.
-This increase may be due, at least in part, to improved case ascertainment by practices, but it is consistent with the increase in the prevalence of type 2 diabetes in Scotland reported elsewhere.
+The QOF-reported prevalence of Diabetes Mellitus has increased steadily from 3.5% at 14th February 2007 to 4.9% at 31st March 2015.
+This gradual increase over the past few years may be due, at least in part, to improved case ascertainment by practices, but it is consistent with the increase in the prevalence of type 2 diabetes in Scotland reported elsewhere.

 It should be further noted that although the practice must record whether the patient has Type 1 or Type 2 diabetes, this level of detail is not recorded within QMAS or QOF Calculator (the national IT systems that support the calculation of QOF achievements and payments).
 Therefore the register size or prevalence rate cannot be split by type of diabetes.